jaredlim54/jaredlim54/README.md

 - 🔭 Hi, I'm Jared Lim!
 - 😄 Pronouns: He/him
-- 🌱 I’m experienced in JavaScript, Python, and Java, with knowledge in Node, React, Redux, TypeScript, Express, and
+- 🌱 I’m experienced in JavaScript, Python, and Java, with knowledge in Node, React, Redux, TypeScript, Express, and SQL.
+I also have experience using MongoDB and R.
 - 👯 I’m interested in Web Development and Software Engineering
 - 📫 How to reach me:
 * Email: jorlim7@uw.edu